The Seventh Day (novel): Plot

-On the first day, after Yang Fei died, he went to the funeral parlour to be cremated, but no urn was prepared for him and no cemetery, so he left the waiting hall and tried to recall the last scene before he died.
-He remembered he was sitting in the Tan Jia Cai restaurant when he read the report of his ex-wife, Li Qing, cutting her wrist at home in the bathtub.
-At this time the restaurant kitchen caught fire, his memory stopped with a loud bang.
+On the first day, after Yang Fei dies, he goes to the funeral parlour to be cremated, but no urn was prepared for him and no cemetery, so he left the waiting hall and tried to recall the last scene before he died.
+He remembers he was sitting in the Tan Jia Cai restaurant when he read the report of his ex-wife, Li Qing, cutting her wrist at home in the bathtub.
+At this time, the restaurant kitchen caught fire, and his memory stops with a loud bang.

-On the second day, he met his ex-wife, Li Qing, who rejected many chasers but married him.
-However, Li Qing divorced him and married a new man because Li Qing wanted to get higher achievement on her business.
-They brought up the memory and Li Qing told Yang Fei that he was the only husband she had.
+On the second day, Yang Fei meets his ex-wife, Li Qing, who rejected many suitors to marry him.
+However, Li Qing divorced him and married a new man because Li Qing wanted higher achievements in her business.
+They bring up the memory, and Li Qing tells Yang Fei that he was the only husband she had.
 Finally, she left and rushed to her funeral.

-On the third day, Yang Fei continued to wander on the street, he remembered his adoptive father Yang Jinbiao who found him as a newborn baby at the edge of the railway track.
-Yang Jinbiao raised him up alone and even rejected his girlfriend because of Yang Fei.
+On the third day, Yang Fei continues to wander on the street, he remembers his adoptive father Yang Jinbiao, who found him as a newborn baby at the edge of the railway track.
+Yang Jinbiao raised him alone and even rejected his girlfriend because of Yang Fei.

-One day Yang Fei's biological mother found him and brought him to his original family.
-However, he returned after few days.
-When Yang Jinbiao knew his disease could not stay for a long time, he left secretly.
+One day Yang Fei's biological mother found him and brought him to meet his original family; however, he returned after few days.
+When Yang Jinbiao found out that he had a disease that would soon kill him, he left secretly.
 Yang Fei kept looking for his father for a long time.
 When he returned from his father's hometown, his nursing mother Li Yuezhen was dead.